 Are you a small business owner or entrepreneur who is unsure about your website’s functionality, appearance and performance?
 After all your website should be your number one marketing asset to convert your visitors into potential customers.
 Any small business or new blogger’s first goal is to have a website that is optimized properly.
 Your website should be a goldmine to you that performs the work of another member of your sales team.
-Below are the 11 essential elements your website or blog must have in order to provide you and your business with a significant return on investment.
+Below are the 11 website essentials you can’t afford to ignore in 2022.
+These elements your website or blog must have in order to provide you and your business with the most traffic and a significant return on investment.

 With so much competition out there your clients are searching for you but they don’t want to look too hard.
 If you’re not showing up on the first page in the first five sections on page one, let’s face it!
 You pretty much don’t exist.

 The following tips are vital for making your website perform, convert visitors and stand out from the competition.
 If you want to see more traffic, leads, prospects, and conversions from your website then read on.

 After all, small business websites are the bread and butter for the budding entrepreneur.
 Your site has to do it all:

 - represent your business

 - connect with all your other digital platforms

 *Update!
 At the bottom of this post is a link to an overlooked necessity a lot of bloggers don’t think of.
 That is the legal aspects of having a website, blog or online business.